-San Diego County Water Authority Semitropic Program Agreement.
+San Diego County Water Authority Semitropic Agreement.
 In 2021, Metropolitan's Board approved an agreement with SDCWA for the purchase by Metropolitan of 4,200 acre-feet and a lease of 5,000 acre-feet of return capacity from SDCWA's Semitropic Program for 2022.
 See "-Semitropic/Metropolitan Groundwater Storage and Exchange Program."
-Similarly, in 2023, Metropolitan and SDCWA are currently negotiating a similar agreement for calendar year 2023 executed an agreement for Metropolitan to purchase 4,200 acre-feet and lease of 4,381 acre-feet of delivery capacity from SDCWA's Semitropic Program.
-The agreement provides provided for improved regional reliability and also allows for the exchange of previously stored water with Metropolitan in the future.
+Similarly, in 2023, Metropolitan and SDCWA executed an agreement for Metropolitan to purchase 4,200 acre-feet and lease of 4,381 acre-feet of delivery capacity from SDCWA's Semitropic Program.
+The agreement provided for improved regional reliability and also allows for the exchange of previously stored water with Metropolitan in the future.

 Sites Reservoir Storage Project.
-The Sites Reservoir is a proposed reservoir project of approximately 1.5 million acre-feet to be located in Colusa County, that is being developed by the Sites Project Authority, a joint powers agency.
+The Sites Reservoir is a proposed reservoir project of approximately 1.5 million acre-feet to be located in Colusa County, that is being developed by the Sites Project Authority, a joint exercise of powers agencyauthority.
 The water stored in the proposed project would be diverted from the Sacramento River.
 As currently proposed, the Sites Reservoir would have dedicated water storage and yield that would be used for fishery enhancement, water quality, and other environmental purposes.
 The proposed project could also provide an additional water supply that could be used for dry-year benefits.
 Metropolitan is a member of the Sites Reservoir Committee, a group of 22 agencies that are participating in certain planning activities in connection with the proposed development of the project, including project permitting and proposed reservoir operations.
-The Sites Project Authority Board, with recommendation from the Sites Reservoir Committee, approved the Final EIR and approved the Sites Reservoir project on November 17, 2023.
+The Sites Project Authority Board, with a recommendation from the Sites Reservoir Committee, approved the Final EIR and approved the Sites Reservoir project on November 17, 2023.
 In April 2022, Metropolitan's Board approved \$20 million in funding for Metropolitan's continued participation in such planning activities through the end of 2024.
 Metropolitan's agreement to participate in the funding of this phase of project development does not commit Metropolitan to participate in the Sites Reservoir project in the future.

 Other Ongoing Activities.
 Metropolitan has been negotiating, and will continue to pursue, water purchase, storage and exchange programs with other agencies in the Sacramento and San Joaquin Valleys.
 These programs involve the storage of both State Water Project supplies and water purchased from other sources to enhance Metropolitan's dry-year supplies and the exchange of normal year supplies to enhance Metropolitan's water reliability and water quality, in view of dry conditions and potential impacts from the ESA considerations discussed above under the heading "-Endangered Species Act and Other Environmental Considerations Relating to Water Supply- Endangered Species Act Considerations - State Water Project."
-In April 2022, in light of the persistent dry hydrological conditions, the Board authorized the General Manager to secure up to 75,000 acre-feet of additional water supplies pursuant to one year water transfers from water districts located north of the Sacramento San Joaquin River Delta, at a maximum cost of up to \$60 million.
-Approximately 28,000 acre-feet of transfers were purchased pursuant to this authority.
 In January 2023, the Board authorized the General Manager to secure additional one-year transfer supplies from various water districts and private water purveyors throughout the State at a maximum cost of up to \$100 million.
 Under this authority, Metropolitan executed an agreement with SDCWA to purchase water and lease delivery capacity from SDCWA's Semitropic Storage Program, as described above under "-San Diego County Water Authority Semitropic Agreement."
 In February 2024, the Board authorized the General Manager to secure additional one-year transfer supplies from various water districts and private water purveyors throughout the State at a maximum cost of up to \$50 million.